developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/backlight/index.md

 ---
 title:  Backlight Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
 ---
+##Overview
-**The Backlight Module is used to illuminate / extinguish the display backlight as well as setting the intensity of the backlight.**
+The Backlight Module is used to illuminate / extinguish the display backlight as well as setting the intensity of the backlight.**

 ## Syntax